exactpro/tabbyset/CONTRIBUTING.md

 ## How to release a new version

-Release pipeline runs every push to the `main` branch.
+Release pipeline runs every push to the `master` branch.
 It checks if version in `pyproject.toml` is greater than the last release version.
 If it is, it will build a new release and upload it to PyPI and reflect it in a GitHub Release.

 Version should be updated using `uv version` command.
 We strongly encourage using `--bump` option, which follows